 - An understanding of the needs of the school, based on knowledge of the curriculum, and existing material available shall guide the selection process.

 - When students are viewing sensitive material, a letter will be sent home ahead of time to parents/caregivers.
 Parents/Caregivers may request that their child be removed from class during this time.

 - When specific materials are challenged by one or more individuals, the Principal of the school shall be informed.

 - In the event of a complaint the following procedures shall apply:

-- A copy of this procedure shall be given to the complainant.
+- A copy of this Administrative Procedure shall be given to the complainant.